 Peter Van Tassel, former assistant principal at Westlake, said the majority of Westlake’s students are minorities from working class families with little time for meal preparation.
 Often, Van Tassel says, students will grab bags of spicy hot chips and a variation of an Arizona drink for $2.
 But because they’re teenagers, they don’t feel any negative effects from what they’re eating and drinking.

 “It’s what they can afford and it tastes good, but it’s all sugar.
 Their brains can’t handle it,” he told Healthline.
 “It’s just one barrier after another to get kids to eat healthy.”

-One-third of all children in Alameda county, like in the rest of the United States, are overweight or obese.
-One-third of adults in the United States are obese as well, according to the U.S. Centers for Disease Control and Prevention (CDC).
+One-third of all children in Alameda county, like in the rest of the United States, are overweight or obese. in the United States are obese as well, according to the ).
 Some groups, namely blacks, Latinos, and the poor, have higher rates than their counterparts.
 However, the main contributor to empty calories in the Western diet — added sugars — doesn’t taste as sweet when looking at how it affects our health.

 Sugar’s impact on the human body

 When it comes to sugars, health experts aren’t concerned with the naturally occurring ones found in fruits and other foods.
 They are concerned about added sugars — whether from sugar cane, beets, or corn — which offer no nutritional value.
 Table sugar, or sucrose, is digested as both a fat and a carbohydrate because it contains equal parts glucose and fructose.
 High-fructose corn syrup runs at about 42 to 55 percent glucose.